 - Part of a day in Lima, Peru before returning home that night

-We were lucky that we were in a position to pounce on favorable airfares for August that were available in December 2014.
+We were lucky that we were in a position to pounce on favorable airfares for August 2015 that were available in December 2014.
 I was pleased to see good prices on open jaw itineraries on American Airlines for Washington National to La Paz via Miami and back from Lima (also via Miami).
-Domestic First Class/International Business class was $1096/person compared with coach at about $850/person.
+Domestic first class/international business class was $1,096/person compared with coach at about $850/person.
 This was another case where the vagaries of airfare pricing elude me, but they benefited us in this case since the same itinerary in premium cabin roundtrip to Lima (instead of open jaw with La Paz and Lima) was pricing at $500 more per person.

-I was aware that the “angled lie flat” seats on the 757 and 767 aircraft American was using on the routes between Miami and Bolivia/Peru didn’t offer quite as nice a product as some of the more modern aircraft going elsewhere in Latin America, Europe and Asia.
-Still, it was well worth the extra $250 (as a honeymoon splurge if nothing else!) to have the more comfortable seat, meals, lounge access, and the frequent flier mile bonuses that American is offering this year for premium cabin flights.
+I was aware that the “angled lie flat” seats on the Boeing 757 and 767 aircraft American was using on the routes between Miami and Bolivia/Peru didn’t offer quite as nice a product as some of the more modern aircraft going elsewhere in Latin America, Europe and Asia.
+Still, it was well worth the extra $250 (as a honeymoon splurge if nothing else!) to have the more comfortable seat, meals, lounge access, and the frequent flier mile bonuses that American offered in 2015 for premium cabin flights.
 We booked in December; the price for our flights actually dipped slightly in January to $1000 roundtrip but had doubled by spring.

 I booked a flight separately on LAN for a Cusco to Lima segment (adding it to the existing American Airlines itinerary caused the price of the itinerary to double even though the flight was $180 purchased separately).
 Since the flight to Lima was the same day as our departure back to the United States, I allowed a ten hour layover in Lima.
 That would give us time to visit downtown for a few hours while also protecting us in case of all but the longest delays.
 I figured that even if our flight was cancelled, we’d be in good shape since LAN flies hourly or more between Cusco and Lima.